evanstaffen/NFL-Hall-of-Fame-Predictions/README.md

 Michael Strahan, former defensive back for the New York Giants is a host on the talk-show 'Live with Michael and Kelly'.
 Troy Polamalu, one of the all-time great safeties for the Pittsburgh Steelers, is still seen in Head & Shoulder's ads because of his famous, curly hair.
 Peyton Manning may be one of the prime examples of this.
 He was just the host of the Country Music Awards, acted in the animated movie 'Ferdinand' and has endorsement deals with various companies.

-Ultimately, if NFL player agents could use our model to predict the likelihood of going to the hall of fame, then they could maximize the value of the players they have signed.
 We set out to create a model that can determine whether or not a player will make it to the Hall of Fame based on their career statistics.
+Ultimately, NFL player's agents could use our model to predict the likelihood of the players they represent to go to the hall of fame, and therefore maximize their potential value.

 > What are the most important metrics for determining whether a player will make it into the hall of fame?